superdextor/Ad-Inferos-Mod/README.md

 # Ad Inferos
 Ad Inferos is a Mod for Minecraft.
-It's main purpose focuses on enhancing the Nether, adding new resources, weapons, monsters, etc..
+It's main purpose focuses on enhancing the Nether, adding new resources, weapons, monsters, etc...

 # Users
 Please download Ad Inferos from the following sites: